gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/hidpi.md

 When using a HiDPI screen on a DPI-unaware system which assumes a DPI of \~96, small fonts will be uncomfortable to read.
-Since font rendering is relatively easy to adjust, even \"DPI-unaware\" systems (such as [#Wine applications](#Wine_applications "#Wine applications"){.wikilink}) often provide a knob for adjusting the font DPI.
+Since font rendering is relatively easy to adjust, even \"DPI-unaware\" systems (such as [#Wine applications](#Wine_applications "wikilink")) often provide a knob for adjusting the font DPI.
 Whenever a DPI setting is exposed as a number (as opposed to a multiplier or a percentage), it is likely referring to the text rendering alone.

 Most modern GUI toolkits are capable of \"integer scaling\", rendering the UI at least 2x size.
 This is achieved by applying a different font DPI as well as providing HiDPI versions of assets.
-Some toolkits also support fractional scaling, with GTK [#Fractional scaling](#Fractional_scaling "#Fractional scaling"){.wikilink} using a combination of applying arbitrary font DPI and downscaling graphical resources.
+Some toolkits also support fractional scaling, with GTK [#Fractional scaling](#Fractional_scaling "wikilink") using a combination of applying arbitrary font DPI and downscaling graphical resources.

-On a desktop which is otherwise using UI scaling, applications that lack [resolution independence](Wikipedia:Resolution_independence "resolution independence"){.wikilink} (such as [#Xwayland](#Xwayland_2 "#Xwayland"){.wikilink}) may render at 1x scale and then be scaled up by the display server.
+On a desktop which is otherwise using UI scaling, applications that lack [resolution independence](Wikipedia:Resolution_independence "wikilink") (such as [#Xwayland](#Xwayland_2 "wikilink")) may render at 1x scale and then be scaled up by the display server.

 ## Desktop environments {#desktop_environments}